-- Frequent visits and telephone calls from an Orange Grove Supervising Social Worker - 14 nights of respite (additional respite offered on a needs-led basis) - The Agency will endeavour, with the help and support of carers, to ensure that all carers have a Respite Carer and Back-Up Carer in place - Target of 4 activities per office for carers and children, e.g. Pantomime, BBQ, etc. - Weekend for birth children where appropriate. - Independent allegation support services to carers - Social Worker attendance at meetings, conferences, reviews, etc.
+- Frequent visits and telephone calls from an Orange Grove Supervising Social Worker - 14 nights of respite (additional respite offered on a needs-led basis) - The agency will endeavour, with the help and support of foster parents, to ensure that all foster parents have a Respite and Back-Up support in place - Target of 4 activities per office for foster parents and children, e.g. Pantomime, BBQ, etc.

+- Weekend for birth children where appropriate. - Independent allegation support services to foster parents - Social Worker attendance at meetings, conferences, reviews, etc.

-Having Fun - Orange Grove Fostercare recognise that taking care of other people's children is a serious business and can be challenging and at times stressful.
+Having Fun - Orange Grove Foster Care recognise that taking care of other people's children is a serious business and can be challenging and at times stressful.
 We believe that it's important to come together informally to share experiences and socialise.
-At Orange Grove we support our carers to ensure they remain positive, focused and stress free.
+At Orange Grove we support our foster parents to ensure they remain positive, focused and stress free.

-Carer Events - Orange Grove Fostercare hold carer events to which all Foster Carers are invited.
+Foster Parent Events - Orange Grove Foster Care hold foster parent events to which all Foster Parents are invited.
 This is an opportunity to: